hipe/tmx/code_metrics/doc/issues/010-the-conjuncter-narrative.md

   { "including" | "excluding" } { A | B | .. },

-this novelty :+[#hu-034] "expression frame"-like session wiil condense the produced expressions down to fewer phrases and/or words, so the multiple predicates (gerund phrases?) can be aggregated into one so that instead of
+this novelty :+[#hu-034] "expression frame"-like session will condense the produced expressions down to fewer phrases and/or words, so the multiple predicates (gerund phrases?) can be aggregated into one so that instead of